 Except for A22 and Q21, the comparison studies in this paper use H$_\alpha$ luminosity as a proxy for SFR.
 There are limitations to the estimation of SFRs through H$_\alpha$ luminosity, as SF is not the only source of ionizing photons.
 Indeed, other excitation mechanisms such as AGNs or diffuse ionized gas (DIG) can contribute to the H$_\alpha$ luminosity, thereby leading one to overestimate the SFR.
-One would also over-correct with the Balmer decrement, making it seem like more H$\beta$ is attenuated than is the case.
-In the BPT diagram of UGC~8179 (see Fig.~\ref{fig:BPT_MaNGA}), we do not see a clear indication for AGN, only light mixing towards the LINER regime, yet not in the central region.
-Additionally, no radio continuum was detected in the NOEMA data, weakening even more the potential H$\alpha$ contamination by AGN in the case of this galaxy.
+Using the Balmer decrement would also lead to overcorrection, making it appear that H$\beta$ is more attenuated than it truly is.
+In the BPT diagram of UGC~8179 (see Fig.~\ref{fig:BPT_MaNGA}), we do not see a clear indication for AGNs, only light mixing toward the LINER regime, yet not in the central region.
+Additionally, no radio continuum was detected in the NOEMA data, weakening even more the potential H$\alpha$ contamination by the AGNs in the case of this galaxy.

 However, in this method, the calibration constant relies on the assumption of a continuous SF period of at least 100~Myr \citep{Kramarenko25}, while H$\alpha$ only traces young stars ($< 10$~Myrs) and SFHs can vary and the calibration constant with it \citep{Boquien14}.
 Another key assumption concerns the ionizing photons absorption by dust, namely that the latter absorbs no Lyman continuum photons.
 Yet, studies show that ionizing photons are indeed absorbed by dust and helium, leaving $\sim 57$\% to ionize the hydrogen \citep{Tacchella22}.
 This hypothesis thus leads one to overestimate the SFR in dusty environments, and MaNGA measurements of UGC~8179 indicate such a dust-rich bulge.
-However, IFS observations are a wealth we exploited in our study.
+However, we exploited the wealth of IFS observations in our study.